mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     }
 }
 ```
-- Configure Error Handling in the `Program.cs` file in the `SportsStore` Folder.
+- Configure Error Handling in the `Program.cs` file.

 ```
   using Microsoft.EntityFrameworkCore;